3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_03/w10d03/student_labs/git_lab.md

 2. The other team members will fork that persons repo and clone the fork locally.

+3. Each team member who forked should run $`git remote -v` and verify that their origin remote points to their fork and that they have an upstream remote that points to the person maintaining the main repo.

+  If you're missing one you can add remotes by running $`git remote add <name of remote> <url of remote>`

 ### The Fun Stuff

 Moving files from one machine to another.
 Simulate the work-flow process.